Published on: Tuesday, May 10, 2022

 Three King’s College Ten Tors teams participated in their respective distances (35-, 45-, and 55-miles) in fine form, despite carrying heavy loads and experiencing some particularly challenging warm Dartmoor weather.

 The teams arrived at Okehampton Camp on the Friday afternoon, where they were greeted by an already established base camp.
-After a safety brief, the pupils knuckled down to route planning and kit administration, before heading to bed in preparation of an early start.
+After a safety brief, the pupils knuckled down to route planning and kit administration, before heading to bed in preparation for an early start.

 In the usual fashion, the campsite's tannoy system began its Saturday morning call at 5am with the theme from Chariots of Fire.
 This wake-up call informed the participants that they had just two hours before they were required to set off.
-As final preparations took place, our Headmaster spoke to the students to wish them the very best of luck.

 Unfortunately, the low-cloud and hanging mist prevented the highly anticipated parachute display for taking place at the start of the event, but the 105mm artillery cannons fired at 7am sharp and our intrepid teams crossed the start line and embarked upon their gruelling routes across some of the finest and most challenging terrain the South West has to offer.

 On Sunday, the 35-mile team crossed the line at approximately 1:40pm, and the 45-mile team at 4:50pm.
 Unfortunately, our 55-mile team, who were at this point down to four team members, did not make the 5pm cut-off.

 One of the Army staff on the ground, sent in the following email: